What do we mean by Creative Tourism?

 Among the many virtues of the creative tourism, we can mention the following ones:

-- Adequacy to the new demand of the travelers eager to live unique experiences.
+- Adequacy to the new demand of the travelers, who are eager to live unique experiences.

 - Diversification of the offers without any investment, just by optimizing existing intangible heritage.